SuryaTechSolutions/India-Frame-Maker-Privecy-Policy/Privecy Policy.md

 Surya Tech Solutions

-This App is Developed and Published by Sur App.
+This App is Developed and Published by Surya Tech Solutions.
 We Do not share or save any kind of your data to any where.

 PERMISSIONS: